bahorn/b.horn.uk/docs/about/index.md

 # About Me

+## Hiring

+Open to full time positions in The Netherlands (or potentially remote) from the start of 2023.
+CV provided on request, please contact me at `b AT horn DOT uk` from a corporate email if you are interested.

 ## Education

 ### MSc Computing Science at Utrecht University (September 2020 onwards)

-I am currently in the second year of my Masters in Computing Science at Utrecht University.
+I am currently working on my Masters Thesis focused on the Parameterized Complexity of Defensive Alliances, to complete my Masters in Computing Science at Utrecht University.

 ### First Class Honours BSc Computer Science at Coventry University (2016-2020)